-Bank of England Gilt curve plus 1.0% p.a. in 2020 reducing linearly to 0.6% p.a. from 2030.
+Bank of England Gilt curve plus 0.88% p.a. in 2023 reducing linearly to 0.5% p.a. from 2030.

 Following discussions between the Trustee and the Employer, it was agreed that some allowance for additional returns (above those available on gilts) would be anticipated on the Scheme's assets.
-To allow for the intended de-risking of the Scheme's investment strategy, the allowance for additional out-performance in the discount rate reduces linearly from 1% p.a. initially above the return on the Bank of England Gilt curve to 0.6% p.a. above the return on the Bank of England Gilt curve to 0.6% p.a. above the return on the Bank of England Gilt curve to 0.6% p.a.
+To allow for the intended de-risking of the Scheme's investment strategy, the allowance for additional out-performance in the discount rate reduces linearly from 0.88% p.a. initially above the return on the Bank of England Gilt curve to 0.5% p.a. above the return on the Bank of England Gilt curve from 2030 onwards.